Astorcamon/.github/.github/pull_request_template.md

 # How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+Provide instructions to reproduce and list any relevant configuration details.

 - [ ] Test A
 - [ ] Test B